vezzolter/DSA/DataStructures/LinkedList/CircularLinkedList/CircularLinkedList.md

 ## Design Decisions
-Currently in Progress...
+To prioritize simplicity and emphasize data structure itself, several design decisions were made:
+- Resembling the behavior of `SLL` (which is based on `std::forward_list`) to provide familiarity for users.
+- Restricting the implementation to the `int` data type to avoid the use of templates.
+- Omitting cases where the container (object itself) is created on the heap.
+- Excluding move semantics to keep the focus on fundamental mechanics.
+- Relying on manual memory management without using smart pointers.
+- Implementing both regular and const iterators.
+- Avoiding any exception handling, thus certain range validations.
+- Omitting certain optimizations to the container.

 ## Container Implementation
-The container is implemented within the `CLL` class, which is declared in [CircularLinkedList.h](https://github.com/vezzolter/DSA/blob/split-list/DataStructures/LinkedList/CircularLinkedList/Include/CircularLinkedList.h) header file and defined in [CircularLinkedList.cpp](https://github.com/vezzolter/DSA/blob/split-list/DataStructures/LinkedList/CircularLinkedList/Source/CircularLinkedList.cpp) source file.
+The container is implemented within the `CLL` class, which is declared in [CircularLinkedList.h](https://github.com/vezzolter/DSA/blob/main/DataStructures/LinkedList/CircularLinkedList/Include/CircularLinkedList.h) header file and defined in [CircularLinkedList.cpp](https://github.com/vezzolter/DSA/blob/main/DataStructures/LinkedList/CircularLinkedList/Source/CircularLinkedList.cpp) source file.
 This approach is adopted to ensure encapsulation, modularity and compilation efficiency.
-To see the container's functionality in action, you can examine the `main()` function located in the [Main.cpp](https://github.com/vezzolter/DSA/blob/split-list/DataStructures/LinkedList/CircularLinkedList/Source/Main.cpp) file.
+To see the container's functionality in action, you can examine the `main()` function located in the [Main.cpp](https://github.com/vezzolter/DSA/blob/main/DataStructures/LinkedList/CircularLinkedList/Source/Main.cpp) file.
 The full implementation can be found in the corresponding files, while the class declaration below offers a quick overview:

 ```cpp
 class CLL {